 NYUWomxn100 Kick Off honoring Dr. Johnnetta B. Cole

 March 3, 2020

-The Office of Global Inclusion, Diversity and Strategic Innovation (OGI) was excited to launch NYUWomxn100–March 2020 to March 2021–on March 3, 2020 honoring Dr. Johnnetta Cole, the first African-American woman president of Spelman College, former Director of the Smithsonian Institution’s National Museum of African Art, and noted anthropologist, with the NYU Trailblazers Award.
+The Office of Global Inclusion, Diversity and Strategic Innovation (OGI) was excited to launch NYUWomxn100–March 2020 to March 2021–on March 3, 2020 honoring Dr. Johnnetta B. Cole, the first African-American woman president of Spelman College, former Director of the Smithsonian Institution’s National Museum of African Art, and noted anthropologist, with the NYU Trailblazers Award

 April 9, 2020